 Catastrophizing involves focusing on the difficulty and negative aspects of a stressor.
 Catastrophizing is envisaging the worst results of a negative event.

 Catastrophizing is an automatic “what if” questioning style, causing an individual to iterate about a particular problem and perceive possible outcomes as threatening (Kendall & Ingram, 1987; Vasey & Borkovec, 1992).

 Mental illnesses are connected to catastrophizing.

-Many of the things we call mental illnesses lie on a continuum from mild to severe.
+Many of the things we call mental illnesses lies on a continuum from mild to severe.
 It’s quite common for people with one mental illness to also show symptoms of other mental illnesses.
 How a specific mental illness will affect you is also the result of the interaction between that illness and you.
 Your life experiences, your genetics, your personality, and how you go about thinking about the world, all play roles in your risk for having a particular mental illness and your path towards recovery from that illness.
-Below is a brief review of some the research about the connections between catastrophizing and mental illnesses.
+Below is a brief review of some of the research about the connections between catastrophizing and mental illnesses.